greg-raven/grus/_posts/2012-12-06-ready-for-hope-and-change.md

 ---
-title: 'Ready for hope and change'
+title: "Ready for hope and change"
 layout: post
 categories:
 - Cartoon